Links on Android Authority may earn us a commission. Learn more.

 - Mostly Black: The Pixel 5a comes in one color, Mostly Black.
 It’s actually more of a dark grey with olive undertones, which matches nicely with the light grey-olive power button.
 The power button has a wavy texture to it, so you know you’ve found it.
 Random reference, but think bottom-of-the-Pixelbook-Go wavy.

 - New cases: Google is forgoing the fabric cases with the Pixel 5a release, instead launching a new series of plastic cases made from recycled materials.
 I love this case.
 It’s grippy and protective, and the Maybe Moon colorway goes well with the phone’s color.
 Google easily could’ve charged $49 for this case, but it’s selling them for just $29.
+Check out the best cases you can get for the phone here.

 - Fingerprint sensor: The rear-mounted fingerprint sensor operates just as it usually does on Pixel phones.
 It’s fast, and you can use it to pull down the notification shade if you don’t want to reach your thumb to the top of this very tall phone.